romkey/circremote/doc/commands.md

 # Available Commands

-The tool comes with a collection of pre-built sensor and utility commands:
+`circremote` comes with a collection of pre-built sensor and utility commands:

 ### Temperature & Humidity Sensors
 - `ADT7410` - High-accuracy digital temperature sensor with ±0.5°C accuracy